Things to do

 Many of the museums are accessible, with assistive hearing devices and close-videos for those with sight or hearing difficulties.
 The Cave & Basin National Historic Site is particularly good: it has facilities for those with hearing and sight challenges, an all terrain wheelchair surface, a wheelchair friendly bathroom, and guides upon request.

-The Rocky Mountain Adaptive Sports Centre is a charity which aims to provide any individual with a disability the chance to access sport and recreational activities in the Bow Valley.
+Rocky Mountain Adaptive is a charity which aims to provide any individual with a disability the chance to access sport and recreational activities in the Bow Valley.
 See their website for more information about their programmes and activities.

 Services, Facilities & Public Transit

-The Banff Visitor Centres has up to date information and resources about access to attractions, services, and accommodation in Banff and Lake Louise for people with hearing, vision, mobility, or cognitive disabilities.
+The Banff and Lake Louise Visitor Centres have up-to-date information and resources about access to attractions, services, and accommodation in Banff and Lake Louise for people with hearing, vision, mobility, or cognitive disabilities.
 They can provide information about accommodation, services, and activities that will fit your particular needs.

 Wheelchair accessible public washrooms are located throughout the town of Banff, and in drive-in campgrounds and picnic sites in the hamlet of Lake Louise and along the Bow Valley and Icefields Parkways (Highway 93).

 Roam is a public transit bus service operating in the Bow Valley, including around the town of Banff.
 The buses are wheelchair friendly, with a fold-out ramp and low floor to assist getting on and off.
 See the Roam Transit website for more information.